spinnaker/spinnaker.github.io/setup/install/providers/kubernetes-v2/oke/index.md

 {% include toc %}

-This page describes how to set up a Kubernetes cluster on [OKE](https://cloud.oracle.com/containers/kubernetes-engine/) to be used as a Spinnaker Kubernetes v2 provider.
+This page describes how to set up a Kubernetes cluster on [OKE](https://cloud.oracle.com/containers/kubernetes-engine/) to be used with Spinnaker's Kubernetes provider.

 # Create a cluster